 -

-Under Wisconsin law, once your employer becomes aware that you will leave, all amounts due to you, up to the total amount you owe, are to be withheld and paid to the DOR.
+Under Wisconsin law, once your employer becomes aware that you are leaving, they must withhold all amounts due to you, up to the total amount you owe, and pay it to the department.

 -

-My spouse has a debt with the Department of Revenue, but I do not.
-Why is my pay being attached?
+My spouse has a debt with the Wisconsin Department of Revenue, but I do not.
+Why is money being withheld from my paycheck?

 Under Wisconsin marital property law, tax debt is considered a marital debt and your income a marital asset.
-This allows the DOR to collect this debt from your pay.
+This allows us to collect this debt from your pay.

 -